Free Website Content - Keep Children Safe Online

 Children should not swap photos online.
 Exchanging photos

-a third party.
-An explicit online photo can haunt a child
+edited by a third party.
+An explicit online photo can

 9. Profiles.